 Before 6 weeks old, focus on getting them enough sleep and what activities appear to relax or soothe them; then you’ll know what things you should include in their newborn night routine when the time comes.

-Your baby is showing signs to getting used to certain “sleep aids for infants.”
+Your baby is showing signs of getting used to certain “sleep aids for infants.”

 When you first bring your baby home, you do whatever you can just to make sure your baby is getting the care, love, and sleep they need.
 However, sometimes that means we resort to things we know we won’t be able to keep doing forever – like carrying your baby around while they sleep, letting them nurse until they fall asleep, using a pacifier, or sleeping in their swing.
 These are infant sleep aids, which can turn into sleep associations.